alreich/abstract_algebra/docs/guide.rst

 **WARNING**: Although an algebra can be constructed by loading its definition from a JSON file, it cannot be constructed directly from a JSON string, because ``make_finite_algebra`` interprets a single string input as a JSON file name.
-To load an algebra from a JSON string one first has to convert the string to a Python dictionary and then input that to ``make_finite_algebra``, as shown below:
+To load an algebra from a JSON string, convert the string to a Python dictionary and then input that to ``make_finite_algebra``, as shown below:

 .. code:: ipython3